Tips for traveling to Italy for the first time, ouritalianjourney.com

 BANKS

-All ATM machines are called BANCOMAT.
-Credits cards with a Pin number are accepted at these machines.
+All ATMs are called BANCOMAT.
+Credit cards with a PIN are accepted at these machines.
 You should notify your credit card company before you leave that you will be traveling.
 Also, find out what amount you are allowed to withdraw each day.
 If you need to use a bank, they are usually open from approximately 8:30 am – 1:30 pm and 2:30 – 3:30 pm and are closed on weekends.

 CREDIT CARDS